Planning your visit

 What to Expect on Site

-- During open house events talks are held inside the Interpretive Centre classroom and, on clear nights, guided sky observation sessions are held outdoors.
+- During our special events talks are held inside the Interpretive Centre classroom and, on clear nights, guided sky observation sessions are held outdoors.
 Be sure to wear an extra layer or two against the cold, even in summer.

 - You’ll find telescopes on the terrace, as well as in the observatory buildings.
 The slightest touch on a telescope will change its alignment, so please avoid touching the equipment while looking through the lens.

 - You can talk with astronomers about what you can see in the telescope and what you should be looking for.
 We love your questions!

 - We want to help you get the most out of your visit.
 If you have general questions or concerns during the open house, please bring them to the front desk in the interpretive centre, where our knowledgeable staff and volunteers can provide assistance.